GDSR - Applying, guidelines and resources

 Should ineligible expenses be included in the Financial Details Template?

-Generally speaking, no. We only need eligible expenditure listed in the template.
-However, if you are unsure whether a cost is eligible, we recommend including it.
-Our assessors will review every line and consider any edge cases, so some items you are unsure about may still be accepted, even if you have flagged them as potentially ineligible.
+Generally speaking, no. We only need eligible expenditure listed on the eligible expense calculation tab of the Financial Details Template.
+However, ineligible expenditure still needs to show up on your payroll export and reconcile with the amounts shown in your P&L. If you are unsure whether a cost is eligible, we recommend including it on the expense calculation tab.
+Our assessors will review every line on this tab and consider any edge cases, so some items you are unsure about may still be accepted, even if you have flagged them as potentially ineligible.

 As ACC levies are billed as a lump sum and not broken down by employee, how should they be reported in the Financial Details Template?

-Even if ACC (or similar costs such as KiwiSaver contributions, bonuses or benefits) are calculated automatically through your payroll system, you’ll still need to manually enter the appropriate percentages per employee in the ‘Employee and Contractor Summary’ tab of the Financial Details Template as this helps our assessors review your claim more accurately.
+Even if similar costs, such as KiwiSaver contributions, bonuses or benefits are calculated automatically through your payroll system, you’ll still need to manually enter the appropriate expenditure and percentages per employee in the ‘Employee and Contractor Calc’ tab of the Financial Details Template as this helps our assessors review your claim more accurately.

 How do we treat depreciation when it comes to development expenditure?